 ARTICLE I—Name, Purpose, Scope, and Functions

-The name of this organization is the Industry Applications Society of the Institute of Electrical and Electronics Engineers, Inc. It will be also be referred to as the IEEE Industry Applications Society or the IA Society or the Society, or the IAS or IA-34.
+The name of this organization is the Industry Applications Society of the Institute of Electrical and Electronics Engineers, Inc. It will also be referred to as the IEEE Industry Applications Society or the IA Society or the Society, or the IAS or IA-34.

 The purposes of the IA Society are technical, scientific, literary, and educational.
 The Society shall strive for the advancement of the theory and practice of electrical and electronics engineering and the related arts and sciences, in consonance with the Constitution and Bylaws of the IEEE.
 It shall give special attention to such aims within its field of interest defined under scope.